garritfra/garrit.xyz/content/guestbook.md

 ---

+### copyrip, on 2022-11-24:

+This has to be the cutest guestbook i've stumbled accross in a while 🙊 !
+Well, it's actually the only i've signed in years...

 ### sørenpeter, on 2022-10-06:

 Hi there, this is a cool idea, but what about for people, who does not have a github account?